harshv834/optml_proj/README.md

 # Robustness of decentralized compressed SGD with gossip communication

+To install required libraries

+`pip install -r requirements.txt`

 To run an instance of our network :

-`pip install -r requirements.txt`
 `python run.py`